MileHacker Logo

 Post-War Transformation

-The 20th century, however, Uijeongbu's modern identity most profoundly.
-Due to its in close vicinity to the 38th parallel and the eventual Demilitarized Zone (DMZ), Uijeongbu a significant battleground and a strategic military point.
+The 1900s, however, Uijeongbu's modern identity most profoundly.
+Because of its in close vicinity to the 38th parallel and the eventual Demilitarized Zone (DMZ), Uijeongbu a significant battleground and a strategic military point.
 The city suffered extensive damage during the conflict, a complete rebuilding process in the post-war years.
 This period of intense conflict and subsequent recovery is central to Uijeongbu's collective memory and urban development.

 Budae Jjigae: A Culinary Legacy